-Object Description VLAN ID Select VLAN Select VLAN ID from this drop-down list to assign VLAN membership. • Port The switch po ort number of the logical port.
-Interface VLAN Mode Display the c Display the current interface VLAN mode.
+Object Description VLAN ID Select VLAN ID from this drop-down list to assign VLAN membership. • Port The switch po ort number of the logical port.
+Interface VLAN Mode Display the current interface VLAN mode.
 Membership Select VLAN membership for each interface by marking the appropriate radio button for a port or trunk: Forbidden: Interface is forbidden from automatically joining the VLAN via GVRP.
 Excluded: Interface is not a member of the VLAN.
 Packets associated with this VLAN will not be transmitted by the interface.
 Tagged: Interface is a member of the VLAN.
 All packets transmitted by the port will be tagged, that is, carry a tag and therefore carry VLAN or CoS information.

 Untagged: Interface is a member of the VLAN.
-All packets transmitted by the carry VLAN or CoS information.
-Note that an interface must be assigned to at least one group as an untagged port. • PVID Display the current PVID
+All packets transmitted by the port will be untagged, that is, not carry a tag and therefore not carry VLAN or CoS information.
+Note that an interface must be assigned to at least one group as an untagged port. • PVID Display the c urrent PVID